 Complementing the Cockpitgoggles is a chic new backpack.
 Each of Parrot’s Anafi kits has such a nice case or bag that it’s hard not to see potential accessory vendors feeling unwanted.
-This might be the best of the bunch; with Anafi’s signature grey textured fabric.
-It’s compact and, when it’s belt is worn, it can be rotated to serve as a front-pack (a little like a paranoid tourist might), then opened ninety degrees like a shelf.
-This and the Hand Launch feature mean you can be in the air without even bending down!
+This might be the best of the bunch, with Anafi’s signature grey textured fabric.
+It’s compact and, when it’s belt is worn, it can be rotated to serve as a front-pack (a little like a paranoid tourist might), then opened 90 degrees like a shelf.
+This and the Hand Launch feature mean that you can be in the air without even bending down!

 Parrot Anafi FPV: Specifications